The Legal System of the Kingdom of Bahrain (Bahrain)

 - Parliamentary Elections Law (2002) – on exercising political rights of citizens.

-- The Penal Code (1976) – governing criminal offences and their sanctions.
+- The Penal Code (1976) – governing criminal offenses and their sanctions.

 - Property Development Law (2017) – on property development and establishing a regulatory authority to oversee the same.